winder/Universal-G-Code-Sender/README.md

 #### Develop via IntelliJ

-If you are more used to IntelliJ, you can also build, run and debug it there:
+If you are more used to IntelliJ, you can also build, run and debug it there.

-- Because we are running `jgitver` for handling our versioning a special flag needs to be set: https://github.com/jgitver/jgitver-maven-plugin/wiki/Intellij-IDEA-configuration
+Before you start you need to change a setting for handling imports in Maven since we are using `jgitver`, [read more about it here](https://github.com/jgitver/jgitver-maven-plugin/wiki/Intellij-IDEA-configuration).

 - Run  `mvn nbm:run-platform -pl ugs-platform/application` once via terminal to build everything
 - Import the Source, `File` -> `New` -> `Project from existing Sources`
 - Setup a new "Run Configuration", `Java Application`, with following settings: